vsvishalsharma/Whatsapp_end_to_end/README.md

 This is a WhatsApp clone progressive web application built with React, Node.js, and Firebase.
 It allows you to send messages, talk with people, search for them, and much more.

-> **WARNING**: This app is just an open-source project and it doesn't have the feature of deleting your account.
-You will sign in with your Google account, so use a fake one.
-You are responsible for giving your data.

 ## Live Demo